-The Compensation Committee did not utilize any benchmarking measure in the fiscal year ended September 30, 2023 and traditionally has not tied compensation directly to a specific profitability measurement, market value of the Company's common stock, or benchmark related to any established peer or industry group.
-Salary increases are based on the terms of each NEO's employment agreement, if applicable, and correlated with the Board of Directors' and the Compensation Committee's assessment of each NEO's performance.
+The Compensation Committee did not utilize any benchmarking measure in the fiscal year ended September 30, 2024 and traditionally has not tied compensation directly to a specific profitability measurement, market value of the Company's common stock, or benchmark related to any established peer or industry group.
+Salary increases are based on the terms of each NEO's employment agreement, if applicable, and correlated with the assessment of each NEO's performance.
 The Company also generally seeks to increase or decrease compensation, as appropriate, based upon changes in an executive officer's functional responsibilities within the Company.
-Historically, the Compensation Committee has not used outside consultants in determining the compensation of the NEOs, and no such consultants were engaged during the fiscal year ended September 30, 2023.
+Historically, the Compensation Committee has not used outside consultants in determining the compensation of the NEOs, and no such consultants were engaged during the fiscal year ended September 30, 2024.